-Therefore, provide a minimalistic core of well-known elements from where you can build more complex constructions.
+Therefore, provide a minimalistic core of well-known elements from where you can build more complex constructions, and instantiate it at the very beginning of the system's execution.
+Similarly to a dictionary, you start with a small set of existing resources and then proceed to create something more complex and effective.
 The smaller and simpler it is, the less the system will be bound to specific model elements, and the less likely the top-most level will need to change in the future.
 A thorough formalization of the core will benefit the system, as it will serve as a foundation for all the other levels.
-In order to help solving cyclic dependencies, Lazy Semantics may be used.
-Although maintaining the core small and simple, boot-strapping a system also requires a substantial degree of expressiveness, which will eventually result in a considerably powerful infrastructure.
+In order to help solving cyclic dependencies, lazy computational models may be used.
+Although maintaining the core small and simple, boot-strapping a system also requires a substantial degree of expressiveness, which will eventually result in increasingly richer levels.